Bekaboo/dropbar.nvim/README.md

 - Fuzzy finder
   - Use `dropbar_menu_t:fuzzy_find_open()` to interactively
     filter, select and preview entries using fzf
-  - `i`: enter fzf mode from the menu
   - `<Esc>`: exit fzf mode
   - `<Up>/<Down>`: move the cursor in fzf mode
   - `<CR>`: call the on_click callback of the symbol under the cursor